COHRINT/cohrint_jackal/localino/data/peer2peer/readme.txt

 This directory contains data taken from localino measurements in different combinations of localinos.
+Each localino has a name printed on the back side of the board.
 For each csv file name1_name2.csv, the columns are as follows:

 1) True distance in [m]
 2) name1's measurement of the distance from name1 to name2